isomerpages/moe-tkgs/tkgs-sparkling-moments/sparkling-moment/_posts/2024-10-25-post-TK Spirit Week: A Kaleidoscope of Experiences at TKGS.md

 <img src="/images/Sparkling_Moment/2024/EOY_SW2.png">

-<p>For the Secondary Three students, some highlights included a dialect workshop so as to serve the community better.
-Classes also took a trip th Sentosa for a spot of class bonding as they built sandcastles together.</p>
+<p>For the Secondary Three students, some highlights included a dialect workshop so as to serve the community better and a class trip to Sentosa for a spot of class bonding as they built sandcastles together.</p>

 <img src="/images/Sparkling_Moment/2024/EOY_SW3.png">